microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 ## 8.

-Click or tap the compile button for the seismograph program to run the program on the 1st micro:bit and 2nd micro:bit.
+Click or tap the **Download** button for the seismograph program to run the program on the 1st micro:bit and 2nd micro:bit.

 ## 9.